Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Experiments

 \section{Experiments}

 \textbf{Datasets.} We validate the effectiveness of Knockoffs-SPR on synthetic noisy datasets CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}, and real-world noisy datasets WebVision~\cite{li2017webvision} and Clothing1M~\cite{xiao2015learning}.
-We consider two types of noisy labels for CIFAR: (i) Symmetric noise: Every class is corrupted uniformly with all other labels; (ii) Asymmetric noise: Labels are corrupted by similar (in pattern) classes.
+We consider two types of noisy labels for CIFAR: i) Symmetric noise: Every class is corrupted uniformly with all other labels; ii) Asymmetric noise: Labels are corrupted by similar (in pattern) classes.
 WebVision has 2.4 million images collected from the internet with the same category list as ImageNet ILSVRC12.
 Clothing1M has 1 million images collected from the internet and labeled by the surrounding texts.
-Thus, the WebVision and Clothing1M datasets can be regarded as real-world challenges.

 \textbf{Backbones}.
 For CIFAR, we use ResNet-18~\cite{he2016deep} as our backbone.
 For WebVision we use Inception-ResNet~\cite{szegedy2017inception} to extract features to follow previous works.
-For Clothing1M we use ResNet-50 as backbones.
+For Clothing1M we use ResNet-50 as backbone.
 For CIFAR and WebVision, we respectively self-supervised pretrain for 100 epochs and 350 epochs using SimSiam~\cite{chen2021exploring}.
 For Clothing1M, we use ImageNet pre-trained weights to follow previous works.

 \textbf{Hyperparameter setting}.
 We use SGD to train all the networks with a momentum of 0.9 and a cosine learning rate decay strategy.
 The initial learning rate is set as 0.01.
 The weight decay is set as 1e-4 for Clothing1M, and 5e-4 for other datasets.
 We use a batch size of 128 for all experiments.
 We use random crop and random horizontal flip as augmentation strategies.
 The network is trained for 180 epochs for CIFAR, 300 epochs for WebVision, and 5 epochs for Clothing1M.
-Network training strategy is selected with $p=0.5$ (line 6 in Alg.~\ref{alg:pipeline}) for Clothing1M, while for other datasets we only use CutMix training.
+Network training strategy is selected with $p=0.5$ (line 6 in Algorithm~\ref{alg:pipeline}) for Clothing1M, while for other datasets we only use CutMix training.
 For features used in Knockoffs-SPR, we reduce the dimension of $\bm{X}$ to the number of classes.
 For Clothing1M, this is 14 and for other datasets the reduced dimension is 10 (each piece of CIFAR-100 and WebVision contains 10 classes).
-We also run SPR with our new network training algorithm (Alg.~\ref{alg:pipeline}).
+We also run SPR with our new network training algorithm (Algorithm~\ref{alg:pipeline}) and report the corresponding results.